 Center-based services are those that are provided on-site at one of Behavioral Innovation’s Treatment Centers, rather than in the home, school, or community.
 We have chosen, as an organization, to employ a center-based model in light of its many advantages.

 Behavioral Innovation’s center-based model is designed to promote growth in your child’s skills across many facets of development including social interaction, skill acquisition, play skills, communication, and adaptive skills.
-Our state-of-the-art facilities offer a fun, welcoming environment where learning and social interaction occur more naturally.
+Our state-of-the-art facilities offer a fun, welcoming environment where learning and social interaction naturally occur.

-The vast majority of families participating in early intervention want their children to eventually transition to a mainstream environment; particularly a school.
+Most families participating in early intervention want their children to eventually transition to a mainstream environment, particularly a school.
 A therapy schedule that’s primarily home-based doesn’t achieve that goal as quickly.
 Here is why center-based therapy offers a higher quality of therapy:

-- Heightened supervision and consultation opportunities with multiple Board Certified Behavior Analyst (BCBAs) on-site.
-This makes it easy for clinicians to observe together, consult on programming, discuss opinions, and evaluate options
+- Enhanced supervision and consultation opportunities with multiple Board-Certified Behavior Analysts (BCBAs) on-site.
+This makes it easy for clinicians to observe together, consult on programming, discuss opinions, and evaluate options.

 - Ideal setting for generalization of skills in a setting that is less familiar than home

-- Opportunity to practice following classroom routines which may increase the likelihood of child transitioning to traditional school environment more easily
+- Opportunity to practice following classroom routines which may increase the likelihood of the child transitioning to a traditional school environment more easily.

-- Minimization of difficulty in staff transitions; in-home program transition may mean that the child has not yet met their new therapist.
-Within the center, it is very likely that this team member has already interacted with your child during sessions
+- Minimization of difficulty in staff transitions; an in-home program transition may mean that the child has not yet met their new therapist.
+Within the center, it is very likely that this team member has already interacted with your child during sessions.

-- Quicker access to impromptu supervision and oversight.
-At any point during the therapy session, the BCBA can observe, assess, and modify the therapy in real-time.
+- Quick access to impromptu supervision and oversight.
+In real-time, the BCBA can observe, assess, and modify therapy as needed during the therapy session.

-- Offer access to a variety of reinforcers as compared to home setting
+- Offer access to a variety of reinforcers as compared to the home setting.

-The NIH report noted that center-based model also helps children acclimate more easily to new people and new situations.
+The NIH report noted that the center-based model also helps children acclimate more easily to various people and novel situations.

-Lastly, the presence of other individuals with ASD and unfamiliar practitioners may allow for more opportunities for socialization as well as generalization of skills.
-There present some aspects of treatment that may differ as a function of location and may ultimately influence a child’s progress.
+Lastly, the presence of other individuals with ASD and unfamiliar practitioners may allow for more opportunities for socialization as well as the generalization of skills.
+There are some aspects of treatment that may differ as a function of location and may ultimately influence a child’s progress.

-What does center-based therapy provide that home-based doesn’t?
+What does center-based therapy provide that home-based therapy cannot?

-Center-based model offers your child a more consistent therapy experience.
-For children with autism, routine and consistent expectations/environment are crucial to their success.
-Although some families strongly prefer home-based therapy, the NIH study found that it may not be the best option for children or their families:
+The center-based model offers your child a more consistent therapy experience.
+For children with autism, routine and consistent expectations/environments are crucial to success.
+Although some families strongly prefer home-based therapy, the NIH study found that it may not be the most suitable option for children or their families:

 No parent’s goal is to keep their child inside the family home forever.
-When it’s time to transition to a school or even work environment, children need to know what to expect and what others expect from them as part of their behavior and social interactions.
+When it’s time to transition to school or even a work environment, children need to know what to expect and what others expect from them.
+This is part of their behavior and social interactions.
 Therefore, it is imperative to have an understanding of appropriate boundaries and social cues, so that when it is time to venture outside, children are well-equipped to handle the transition.

 - Regine Booth, M.Ed., BCBA, LBA

 Taking a tour of an ABA center is an excellent way to gain a better understanding of how this type of therapy works.
 It can benefit you or a loved one.
 If you’d like to learn more about center-based ABA therapy, you can take a tour of one of our facilities.
-We have ABA centers across Texas and Oklahoma.
+We have ABA centers across Texas, Colorado, Oklahoma, and Virginia.